corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ## HIGH LEVEL DESIGN

+### Overview

+This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service.

+### Background

+TODO

 ### Goals

 The following requirements have been gathered from various internal discussions within R3 and from [groups.io mailing lists](https://groups.io/g/corda-dev/message/190?p=,,,20,0,0,0::relevance,,updates+distribution,20,2,0,22686107):

-* Notification of new CorDapp version availability
+* BNO should be able to notify BN members about new CorDapp version availability
-* Revocation of a specific CorDapp version
+* BNO should be able to revoke a specific CorDapp version from their BN
-* Download of a specific CorDapp version
+* BN members should be able to download a specific CorDapp version
-* BNO should be aware of what version of the CorDapp each BN member is running
+* BNO should be aware of what version of their CorDapp(s) each BN member is running
 * A node should be able to subscribe to a repository channel and be aware of it's synchronicity
-* CorDapp may refuse to work if out of Sync
+* It should be possible to prevent CorDapp from working if a newer version is available
-* Release channels
+* CDS should support release channels
-* Should be integratable into CI/CD pipelines
+* CDS should be integratable into CI/CD pipelines
-* Should support upgrade descriptions
+* BNO should be able to provide a textual description along with an upgrade

 ### Non-goals: